kf0jvt/kafka-sse-bridge/README.md

 SSL_KEY_FILE=./certs/client-key.pem
 ```

+## Troubleshooting

+**"no certificate or crl found" error:**
+- Verify the CA certificate file exists and contains valid certificates
+- Check that you extracted all certificates from the truststore

+**"certificate unknown" error:**
+- Ensure you extracted the full certificate chain (use `-nokeys` not `-clcerts`)
+- Verify the certificate hasn't expired: `openssl x509 -in client-cert-chain.pem -noout -dates`

 # Get information for your connection
 ## Bootstrap urls
 - In your ServiceNow instance, navigate to `All -> Hermes Messaging Service -> Diagnostics`